LabNConsulting/munet/doc/source/mutest.rst

 Mutest (μtest)
 ==============

-~mutest~ is a simplified testing framework designed for use by test developers of any skill level.
+Mutest is a simplified testing framework designed for use by test developers of any skill level.
 The test developer writes test cases, one per file, which are made up of steps.
 Normally, these steps are commands to send (perhaps repeatedly) to a target and a matching regular expression for the command output